ming680/angularjs-cli/README.md

 This should add the new `controllers`, `directives`, `services`, `filters`, and `configs`  reference to the `new-module/config` you've created.
 You need to manually introduce this module to `src/app/app-router.js`.
 If you'll have other files to load with this module,you can introduce those files in `new-module/module-main.js` with `import`.
-In`src/app/app-router.js`,you can configure it  according to the annotations in the file.
+In`src/app/app-router.js`, you can configure it  according to the annotations in the file.

 ## Planning
 * Upgrade `angularjs`to the latest edition；